We help our clients to create buildings and spaces that better serve people.

 buildABILITY exists at the intersection between the built environment and the organizations that create it.
 The firm’s core strength is its ability to work with clients to uncover the key market challenges, build consensus solutions, and develop implementation strategies that satisfy the needs and objectives of each project.
 The firm identifies key metrics that optimize results.

 The firm has a unique approach to delivering change within the housing industry.
-This approach can be captured in three words, which are the foundation of buildABILITY’s work: EXPLORE, DISCOVER, TRANSFORM.
+This approach can be captured in three words, which are the foundation of buildABILITY’s work: EXPLORE, ENGAGE, TRANSFORM.
 With a focus on helping clients to adapt to change, buildABILITY inspires action by building knowledge and capacity.

 Every project begins by understanding the motives for and barriers to change